jeffling/wallaby-webpack/README.md

 The same applies to `resolve.fallback`, `resolve.root` and `resolveLoader` webpack configuration settings.

 **Please note that you don't need to do a similar thing for `node_modules`, as wallaby-webapck automatically adds local project `node_modules` folder to the the fallback list**.
 Unlike `node_modules`, `bower_components` and any other custom module folders can be used with different names/paths, so wallaby doesn't try to automatically add them based on the name convention.
+Also, you should not use the approach for your source files, because they need to be instrumented and served from the wallaby cache, not from the local project folder.